 1. Unpainted and self-weathering.
 All exposed surfaces, defined as those surfaces seen from the deck and from along side the structure, shall be blast cleaned in accordance with Society for Protective Coatings specification SSPC-SP7, Brush Off Blast Cleaning, latest edition.

-1. Painted.
+Painted.

 The paint system shall be a three coat system suitable for the intended use as recommended by the paint manufacturer and approved by the Engineer.

 Application shall be in accordance with the recommendations of the paint manufacturer.

 Applicator shall be certified by the paint manufacturer for the approved paint system.

 Color of the finish coat shall be determined by the Engineer.

 All painted surfaces shall be blast cleaned in accordance with Steel Structures Painting Council Surface Preparation Specifications No. 7, latest edition, (SSPC-SP10) Near White Blast Cleaning.

 Painted bridges shall be configured such that all surfaces and connections are either fully sealed or allow access for adequate paint coverage.

 Sealing shall be accomplished by welding except that long continuous seams may be sealed with caulk prior to painting.

 All surfaces shall be painted, with the exception of expansion joint cover plates, teflon surfaces, bolted connections, and faying surfaces.

+All painted structures shall be placed at ground level for a minimum of 48 hours for Owner to pre-inspect and approve prior to erecting.
+Contractor is responsible to secure the pre-inspection storage location.

+After installation contractor shall make provisions for inspection of areas where paint may have been damaged during installation, including connection points, lifting locations, etc.

 Touch up paint shall be provided to paint outer surfaces of bolted splices and areas of damaged paint.

 580.02.03 HARDWARE